LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions_Part2_GroupB.md

 For each of the web apps:

 - A starter file named [CS133JS_Lab04_Part2_GroupB.js](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part2_GroupB.js), has been provided with the JavaScript stub functions.
 This file will contain all the functions that do processing or calculations.
 - Separate HTML starter pages have been provided for each web app.
-Put I/O operations in this file.
-I/O operations include the following functions and methods:
+If they haven't already been provided, put I/O operations in this file.
+I/O operations include the following functions and method:
   - `prompt`
   - `alert`
   - `document.write`